tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of child safety.
-Additionally, small elements of these products can complicate diagnosis when they are in the body.
+• Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of children's health.
+It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.